y3rsh/pytest-adoration/README.md

 ## Important environment variables

+Most CI systems make it easy to set environment variables so we will use them to inform our reporting what is under test.

 ### ENVIRONMENT

 > What environment is the test running against - set to `empty` if not defined